Proximal Comixture Minimization Models for Image Recovery and Data Analysis: Introduction

-The most prevalent optimization framework used in data analysis problems is the following, in which the objective is to minimize the sum of a function $f$ and $p$ composite functions aggregated via a standard averaging operation (see \cite{Cham16,Sign21,Cond23} and the references therein).
+The most prevalent minimization framework in data analysis consists in minimizing an objective function which aggregates the loss functions $(g_k)_{1\leq k\leq p}$ and the linear operators $(L_k)_{1\leq k\leq p}$ by means of a standard composite averaging operation as follows.

 \begin{problem} Under Assumption~\ref{a:1}, the task is to